 Turn-key rental properties can be a great option for investors looking to get more cash flow with less work.
 They are also a great option for investors who cannot find cash flowing properties in their state and must invest long-distance.
 Turn-key rentals properties are fully repaired, rented, and managed by a property manager.
 Buying a turn-key property allows a long-distance investor to buy a property that cash flows with minimal work.
 I have bought a turn-key rental and you must be very careful with the property you buy and the company you use.

 Some consider a turnkey property to be a house that is remodeled and needs no repairs, but it may not be rented.
 I consider turn-key to mean the home needs no repairs and has a tenant and property management in place.
 Make sure you and whomever you are talking to about turnkey properties have the same definition of turn-key!
 If you are investing out-of-state in a turn-key property, make sure that it is already rented and has property management in place.

 What are the advantages of turn-key rental properties?

-Here are a few advantages of buying turnkey rentals and why I am buying a turn-key rental.
+Here are a few advantages to buying turnkey rentals and why I bought a turn-key rental.
 I go into much more detail on each point throughout the article.

 - Easy to find: You can buy a turn-key property very quickly from turnkey providers who have a stock of turn-key properties available to purchase.
 Turn-key companies can have a large inventory of turn-keys because the properties are providing cash flow and are making money while the company owns the properties.
 You do have to know the right turnkey companies to work with.